-- Housing Choice Voucher (HCV) Program (also known as Section 8): This program assists low- and very low-income households by subsidizing their rent with a voucher.
+Section 8, or Housing Choice Voucher (HCV) Program, assists low and very-low income households by subsidizing their rent with a federally-funded voucher.

-- HOME: This program helps households who are at risk of losing their housing stay in their homes through voucher assistance.
-For a list of agencies who refer households to SMHA for the HOME program, click here.
+HOME helps households who are at risk of losing their housing stay in their homes through voucher assistance.

 Continuum of Care (CoC) helps individuals who are homeless find permanent housing and services through voucher assistance.